 Prevention is better than cure.
 Hence, the first step towards protection from space debris is to avoid it.
 Completely.
 An imaginary box is drawn with the spacecraft at the center of it.
 The box, known as a pizza box because of its shape, is 1.5km deep, 50km wide and 50km long.
 If a trackable piece of space junk enters this region, the ISS performs a Debris Avoidance Maneuver (DAM).
 In this course of action, the International Space Station is slightly shifted using onboard thrusters and removed from the path of the incoming debris.

-This identifiable space debris is continuously tracked by a coalition of ground support stations.
+A coalition of ground support stations continuously track this identifiable space debris is ed by .
 The Department of Defence’s Joint Space Operations Center has a Space Surveillance Network that tracks debris quite accurately.
 Mission control in Houston and Russia handles the maneuvers to avoid impact in the case of a threat.

 Here’s a video that will give you an idea of the activity that goes on during a DAM